camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

 .. note::
-  More informations on the way task memory mapping is done is described in :ref:`Task Layout <task_layout>` chapter
+  More information on the way task memory mapping is done is described in :ref:`Task Layout <task_layout>` chapter